funilrys/PyFunceble/docs/usage/with-our-python-api.rst

 -------------------------------------

 .. note::
-    This example can be found at `our examples repository`_.
+    This example can be found in `our examples repository`_.

 .. todo::
     Add IPs in the loop.